A topic from the subject of Inorganic Chemistry in Chemistry.

 Applications of Metallurgy

-• Extraction of rare and exotic metals: Lithium, cobalt, and rare earth elements
+• Extraction of rare and exotic metals: Methods for extracting and refining lithium, cobalt, rare earth elements, and other less common metals.

-• Recycling and recovery of metals from waste
+• Recycling and recovery of metals from waste: Importance of metal recycling and techniques used to recover metals from various waste streams.

-• Development of new materials and alloys for advanced applications
+• Development of new materials and alloys for advanced applications: Examples of new materials developed through metallurgical research and their applications in various industries.

 Conclusion